KyleC915/Affirm-Financial-Analysis/README.md

 ----------------------------------------------------------------------------------------------------

 Steps:
-1) Retrieve historical financial statements (balance sheet, income statement, cash flow) and historical stock price of Affirm.
+1) Retrieve historical financial statements (balance sheet, income statement, cash flow) and historical stock price of Affirm using Excel Power Query.
-2) Clean and organize the data. *WE COULD HAVE CLEANED THE DATA IN EXCEL BUT WE WILL CLEAN IT WITH SQL FOR THIS PROJECT*
+2) Clean and organize the data.
 3) Analyze financial performance and stock growth.
 4) Find correlation between the financial performance and stock growth metrics.
 5) Visualize the data with Tableau.